About the Indicator

 The Parabolic SAR indicator is a trend identification indicator.

-It is a popular technical indicator used by many traders,
+It is a popular technical indicator used by many traders, both beginners and professionals, to confirm trend movements.

 It was developed by G. Wells Wilder, the creator of the Relative Strength Index (RSI).